 My second reason for not adding light is that although you are artificially giving them a longer day to keep egg production up, you are actually shortening the length of time that they will produce for you, and possibly shortening their life.

 Chickens do not have and unlimited supply of eggs and will eventually run out.
 It is also hard work making eggs and winter gives them a much needed, and deserved rest from all of that work.

 The third reason is that chickens are EXTREMELY flammable!
-My cousin lives on a permaculture farm in Durango, CO and lost his coop and all of his birds to a fire started by the heat lamp.
+My cousin lives on a permaculture farm in Durango, CO.
+He lost his coop and all of his birds to a fire started by the heat lamp.
 If your chickens get close enough to brush up against the bulb they will catch fire.

 Here at the Samuels’ Homestead we do use our chickens as a dual purpose bird.
-Giving us eggs and meat that is healthier, and tastier, than what you would find at your local supermarket.
+They give us eggs and meat that is healthier, and tastier, than what you would find at the store.
 But that doesn’t mean that we treat them any less than what we treat our pets.

-We love and respect them for what they give to us and in turn we make sure that they have the best life possible that we can give to them.
+We love and respect them for what they give to us.
+In return we make sure that they have the best life possible that we can give to them.

 Looking to raise dual purpose chickens like us?
 Grab a copy of Dual Purpose Chickens: Raise ‘Em Like Your Grandma Did for tips from brooder box to butchering!

 So, if we don’t use lighting, how do we have eggs all year long?
 Check it out here!

 What are some ways that you provide for your birds in the winter?